 You also need an audio interface to send and receive the data (Audio tones) to and from your rig and this is done by connecting your rigs audio output and input to your computers sound card.

 - DM-780 requires the use of a sound card and some type of interface to connect the sound card to the radio.
-Although the computers built-in sound card can be used it is recommended that you install a second sound card.
+Although the computers built-in sound card can be used, it is recommended that you either use a soundcard built into your radio (preferred, where applicable) or connect a second sound card to your PC.
 The second sound card can be either internal or external.
 The advantage of having the second sound card is that it can be used for your digital communications while eliminating the possibility of transmitting unwanted computer sounds.
 You would also be able to listen to music on your computer while still operating in the digital modes.

 - Next we need to interface the sound card to the radio.
 Interfacing can be done in so many ways that it would take days to plow through all the available information.
 You can do a Google search and find hundreds of articles on the subject.
 It is possible to connect your radio directly to your sound card without any form of isolation but it is not recommended.
 We’ll assume that you want to do things properly, so here is a home brew circuit that has proved its worth many times.